24 Hours in Charleston, South Carolina: The Perfect Itinerary For First-Timers

 South Carolina Aquarium

 Visiting Charleston with kids?
-Sneak in a visit to the South Carolina Aquarium.
+We’d recommend sneaking in a visit to the South Carolina Aquarium.
 The aquarium is home to more than 10,000 plants & animals.
 Its 42-foot-high tank is the deepest in North America.

 Aiken-Rhett House

-Sitting about a mile north of downtown, Aiken-Rhett House is tough to fit in on a time-crunch.
-If you’ve got an extra day, it’s worth a gander.
-As the house is preserved rather than restored, it’s one of the city’s most authentic from the era.
+Sitting about a mile north of downtown, Aiken-Rhett House is, in our opinion, tough to fit in on a time crunch.
+If you’ve got an extra day, though, we’d say it’s worth a gander.
+What we liked here most is that the house is preserved rather than restored.
+It’s one of the city’s most authentic houses from the era.

 Fort Sumter

 If you’re a Civil War buff, save a few hours to explore Fort Sumter.
 Accessible with a 30-minute ferry ride, the military fortress is one of the most important in US history.
-In 1861, it was here that the first shots of the Civil War rang out.
+On our visit, we learned that, in 1861, it was here that the first shots of the Civil War rang out.

 Magnolia Plantation and Gardens

 South Carolina is famous for its plantations.
-And if you can only visit one around Charleston, make it the Magnolia Plantation and Gardens.
+And if we could only visit one around Charleston on our trip, we’d make it the Magnolia Plantation and Gardens.
 Famed for its lush romantic gardens, the 464-acre plantation lies about 35 minutes northwest of the city.

 Boone Hall Plantation

-Founded in 1681, Boone Hall Plantation is another one of the area’s most picturesque plantations.
-You’ll delight in its characteristic 3/4-mile-long oak alley.
+Founded in 1681, Boone Hall Plantation is another one of the most picturesque plantations we’ve found in the area.
+Our favorite part?
+Sauntering through Boone Hall’s characteristic 3/4-mile-long oak alley.
 The plantation is located in Mount Pleasant, about 30 minutes from downtown by car.

 Folly Beach

 Craving South Carolina’s seaside charms?
-Venture 25 minutes south to Folly Beach.
-The small but pleasant beachside city is one of the most popular Charleston day trips.
+We’d suggest venturing 25 minutes south to Folly Beach.
+The small but pleasant beachside city is one of our favorite Charleston day trips.
 If you’re visiting in summer, cooling off on its Atlantic shorelines is a must!

 The best time to visit Charleston, SC, is from March to May and September to November.
 In these months, the weather in Charleston is at its best.
 You’ll enjoy more comfortable temperatures and drier conditions than at other times of the year.
-Although it’s a busy time of year, especially around Easter, you’ll see the city at its finest.
+Although it’s a busy time of year, especially around Easter, we think these months showcase the city at its finest.

-Summer is not a great time to travel to Charleston.
+In our experience, summer is not a great time to travel to Charleston.
 In summer, temperatures get blazing hot with high humidity.
-School’s out and the crowds & prices corroborate it.
-Summer is also the wettest time of the year.
+School’s out, and the crowds and prices corroborate it.
+Summer is also the wettest time of the year in Charleston.

 By air